Exhibition Centre railway station: History

 In 2017, the station's signage was changed to Craiglang, after the fictional town from the sitcom Still Game as a live version of the show was playing at the nearby OVO Hydro.
 Actors Ford Kiernan and Greg Hemphill provided pre-recorded safety announcements during this time.
 They had previously provided on-board announcements during a 2014 live-show run.

-Incidents
+Accidents & incidents

 Heavy rain in December 1994 resulted in the River Kelvin bursting its banks at Kelvinbridge and the resultant torrent through the disused Glasgow Central Railway tunnel flooded the Argyle Line trapping two Class 314s at Glasgow Central Low Level.
+The station, along with the other stations to Rutherglen opened on 24 September 1995.
+The line was closed because of flooding again from 30 July to 20 August 2002.

 At 08:34 on Monday 3 September 2007, a set of empty coaches derailed after leaving the sidings at Exhibition Centre to start the 08:38 service from Anderston to Motherwell.
 This derailment resulted in two members of staff being injured and the line between Partick and Rutherglen being closed for two days.